Potokar1/k8s-research/README.md

 Explore Kubernetes concepts by building a civilization simulation.

-I will attempt to map Kubernetes concepts using a real-world analogies while building a runnable simulation.
+I will attempt to map Kubernetes concepts using real-world analogies while building a runnable simulation.

 ## Project Structure